UW-Madison deadline: January 24, 2023

 Students must submit a completed application by the campus deadline (see details below).
 In January/February, the UW–Madison campus nominating committee reviews applications and endorses up to four nominees.
 Nominees will have the opportunity to revise their applications based on feedback from the campus committee.
 The Foundation deadline is late February/early March.
 Nominees are notified of their final status and Udall Scholars and honorable mentions are posted on the foundation website in late March/early April.

 To be considered for nomination, please submit the following materials electronically by 11:59 p.m. on the campus deadline to the Undergraduate Academic Awards Office, firstname.lastname@example.org.

 Application Form.
 Contact the UAA Office (email@example.com, 265-2428) to register for the online application, which is available on the Udall website.
 It includes a resume, short essays, transcripts, three letters of recommendation, and an 800-word essay exploring a legislative act, public speech or policy statement by Morris or Stewart Udall.

 Three letters of recommendation.
-One must be from a current or recent faculty member who can discuss the nominee’s potential; a current or recent faculty member in the nominee’s field of study; and another individual who can attest to the nominee’s capabilities.
-Ask recommenders to email letters to email@example.com.
+In the past the Udall Foundation has suggested that one letter be from a current or recent faculty member who can discuss the nominee’s potential; a current or recent faculty member in the nominee’s field of study; and another individual who can attest to the nominee’s capabilities.
+The selection committee looks for sustained participation in environmental or tribal activities, assumption of leadership roles and evidence of initiative, service to the community, and coursework or research that complements activities and career goals.
+Your recommenders should be able to comment on one or more of these things.
+Ask recommenders to email letters to firstname.lastname@example.org.
 The letters must be received by the campus due date.

 Transcript(s) from all colleges attended (for the campus competition an unofficial transcript or a copy of your UW-Madison student record is fine, as are photocopies of transcripts from other institutions).